Which place is cheaper, Asheville or Tallahassee?

 It's quite rainy in Asheville.
 Tallahassee receives a lot of rain in the summer.
 Tallahassee usually gets more rain in July than Asheville.
 Tallahassee gets 8.9 inches (227 mm) of rain, while Asheville receives 5.4 inches (137 mm) of rain this time of the year.

 Both Asheville and Tallahassee are popular destinations to visit in the autumn with plenty of activities.
+Many travelers come to Tallahassee for the shopping scene.
 Also, many visitors come to Asheville in the autumn for the hiking trails, the shopping scene, the music scene, and the natural beauty of the area.

 Tallahassee is a little warmer than Asheville in the autumn.
-The temperature in Tallahassee is usually 69°F (20°C) in October, and Asheville stays around 64°F (18°C).
+The daily temperature in Tallahassee averages around 69°F (20°C) in October, and Asheville fluctuates around 64°F (18°C).

 It's quite sunny in Asheville.
 The sun comes out a lot this time of the year in Tallahassee.
 Tallahassee usually receives more sunshine than Asheville during autumn.
 Tallahassee gets 256 hours of sunny skies, while Asheville receives 229 hours of full sun in the autumn.

 Both Asheville and Tallahassee during the winter are popular places to visit.
+Many visitors come to Tallahassee in the winter for the museums, the shopping scene, and the cuisine.
 Also, most visitors come to Asheville for the Christmas ambience, the shopping scene, and the cuisine during these months.

 In the winter, Tallahassee is much warmer than Asheville.
-Typically, the winter temperatures in Tallahassee in January are around 51°F (11°C), and Asheville is about 44°F (7°C).
+Typically, the winter temperatures in Tallahassee in January average around 51°F (11°C), and Asheville averages at about 44°F (7°C).

 In the winter, Tallahassee often gets around the same amount of sunshine as Asheville.
 Tallahassee gets 185 hours of sunny skies this time of year, while Asheville receives 176 hours of full sun.